Computation Kernel for Feynman Diagrams: Problem Specific Application

+After replacing these expressions in Eq.~(\ref{eq:o2}) one can perform the Matsubara summation analytically.
+This results in the kernel

-\end{widetext} where we maintain the subscript notation of Eq.~(\ref{eq:h}).
-We will need to interpret the summation over the internal subscripts $a_1b_1$, $a_2b_2$, and $a_3b_3$ for the physical problem being solved and choose a labelling scheme for the diagram.
-The labelling we will work with is presented in Fig.~\ref{fig:sigma}.
-We evaluate the kernel, $\mathcal{K}^{(2)}_{i\nu_n,\beta}$, for this diagram at a particular inverse temperature $\beta$ for a range of frequencies.
+where $f(x)$ and $n(x)$ are the Fermi and Bose distribution functions respectively.
+We evaluate the kernel, $\mathcal{K}^{(2)}_{i\nu_n,\beta}(\{\ell\})$, for this diagram at a particular inverse temperature $\beta$ for a range of frequencies.
 Specifically we obtain the kernel for the first 10 Matsubara frequencies at a dimensionless $\beta=5$.
-We place the DLR basis poles and the results of the full kernel in the supplemental files where for each $i\nu_n$ the kernel is a list of complex numbers for a particular choice of basis.
+We place the DLR basis poles and the results of the full kernel in the supplemental files where for each $i\nu_n$ the kernel is a list of complex numbers for a particular choice of basis \cite{supp}.
 We have chosen 3 unique DLR representations using $\Lambda=5.15, 5.2,$ and $5.5$ and an error tolerance of $\upvarepsilon\approx 10^{-7}$ at $\beta=5$.
 The DLR\cite{kaye:cppdlr} then generates 3 sets of 16 poles, $x_{\ell_1}, x_{\ell_2},$ and $x_{\ell_3}$, which represent the non-physical space used to generate the kernel $\mathcal{K}^{(2)}_{i\nu_n,\beta}(\{\ell\})$.
-We generate the kernel using AMI but note that the analytic result can be obtained easily by hand\cite{dgaz:2024}.
+We generate the kernel using AMI but note that the analytic result of Eq.~(\ref{eq:o2_analytic}) can be used directly\cite{dgaz:2024}.
 We emphasize that we are now going to use this one kernel to compute the two distinct physical problems described above.

 In the case of the 2D square lattice Hubbard model (Eq.~(\ref{E:Hubbard})), the non-interacting Green's function is evaluated on an $L\times L$ grid in $k_x$ and $k_y$ and used to generate the DLR coefficients $A^{\ell_j}_{a_jb_j}$.
 In this case, $a_j$ and $b_j$ are diagonal states and these indices are reinterpretted to refer to the $k_x$ and $k_y$ coordinates respectively while the interaction amplitudes are given simply by $\bar{U}=U^2$.
-Hence, we need to obtain the coefficients
+The relation between the subscripts and internal momenta are not unique and we have selected the labelling $a_1,b_1=k_{1x},k_{1y}$, $a_2,b_2=k_{2x},k_{2y}$, and $a_3,b_3=k_{1x}-k_{2x}+k_x,k_{1y}-k_{2y}+k_y$.
+Importantly, the constraint on the final indexes is the result of a Fourier transform that leads to momentum conservation but also eliminates and integration from the integration space.
+This leads to and expression for the coefficients given by